wavemotion-dave/DS994a/README.md

 * Virtual TI-99/4A keyboard with classic stylings just the way you remember it
 * Disk Support for DSK1, DSK2 and DSK3 up to 360K each using a modification for the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
 * Speech is not fully emulated (but games requiring the Speech Synth will run/play - just no voice except...)
-* A few games have speech samples built-in: Parsec, Alpiner, Moonmine, Star Trek, Bigfoot and Superfly
+* A few games have speech samples built-in: Parsec, Alpiner, Moonmine, Star Trek, Bigfoot, Superfly, Microsurgeon and Fathom

 Copyright :
 -----------------------